 - Keep a list of items.

 Put together a list of each item within the box and place it inside before closing.
 This will make it easier to find all your items when you unpack.
-You should also create a master list of everything you put into storage.
+You should also create a master list of all your electronics that are in the storage unit.

 To minimize the risk of damage caused by temperature fluctuations, rent a temperature-controlled storage space.